Principles & values

 We adhere to the following principles as we make our day-to-day decisions in the Open Calls process:

-Tell the truth, be trusted: “Honesty is a gift we can give to others, a source of power, and an engine of simplicity.
-Knowing that we told the truth in the past leaves us nothing to keep track of (paraphrasing Sam Harris' Lying)."
+- Tell the truth, be trusted: “Honesty is a gift we can give to others, a source of power, and an engine of simplicity.
+Knowing that we told the truth in the past leaves us nothing to keep track of."
 Does what we do help us become a more trusted community member?

-Breadth over depth, but also reach: Always think about things in the broader sense, what broader effects it could have, while focusing on a specific challenges or solutions (not either/or).
+- Breadth over depth, but also reach: Always think about things in the broader sense, what broader effects they could have, while focusing on a specific challenges or solutions (not either/or).

 The following interlinked values (Results, Change, Transparency, Diversity, Efficiency, and Collaboration) help define our interactions and protect our culture: